Koreatown, Los Angeles: Demographics

 Koreatown is one of the densest neighborhoods in the United States.

 The 2000 U.S. census counted 115,070 residents in the 2.7-square-mile neighborhood—an average of 42,611 people per square mile, the highest density of any community in Los Angeles County.
 In 2008, the city estimated that the population had increased to 124,281.
 The median age for residents was 30, an average age for both the city and Los Angeles County.

 Koreatown is considered "highly diverse" ethnically.
 The breakdown is Latinos, 53.5%; Asians, 32.2%; whites, 7.4%; blacks, 4.8%, and others, 2%.
 Korea (28.6%) and Mexico (23.9%) were the most common places of birth for the 68% of the residents who were born abroad, a figure that is considered high compared to the city as a whole.

 The median annual household income in 2008 dollars was $30,558, a low figure for Los Angeles, and the percentage of households that earned less than $20,000 was high.
 The average household size of 2.7 people was about the same as the rest of the city.
 Renters occupied 93% of the housing units, and house- or apartment owners the rest.

 The percentages of never-married men and women, 44.6% and 36.2%, respectively, were among the county's highest.
 There were 2,833 military veterans in 2000, or 3.3%, a low figure for Los Angeles.

 Homeless population

 In 2022, there were 435 homeless individuals in Koreatown.

 Economy

 Olympic Boulevard has blocks dominated by Korean-language signs and new blue-tile-roofed shopping centers.
 This initial Korean business area has spread to an area bounded by Olympic Boulevard, Vermont Avenue, 8th Street and Western Avenue.
 The Korean business area also sprawls to the north and south along Western and Vermont for three miles, and to the east and west along Olympic for two miles.
 South Korean investment has been a large contributor to the neighborhood economy since the 1960s.
 Since the early 2000s, that investment has increased greatly, ballooning to an estimated $1 billion in new construction investment.
-Jamison Services, Inc is Koreatown's biggest landlord and most prolific residential builder.
-The area also has a vibrant nightlife with many lively restaurants and clubs, especially Korean barbeque restaurants and karaoke bars.
+Jamison Services, Inc is Koreatown's biggest landlord and a prolific residential builder.
+The area also has a vibrant nightlife with many restaurants and clubs, with Korean barbeque restaurants and karaoke bars.